 With the success of the FPIES United Family Fund came the need to establish a broader international foundation that would serve to unite the medical community and FPIES families while remaining focused on improving the quality of life for patients affected by FPIES.
 Thus, the International Association for Food Protein Enterocolitis (IAFFPE) was officially launched in September 2011 with significant help from Dr. Jonathan Spergel, MD, PhD, who served three years as the first Chair of our Medical Advisory Board.

-To mark our third anniversary in September 2014, the organization launched an exciting new chapter with a more streamlined name and an enhanced website.
+To mark our third anniversary in September 2014, the organization launched an exciting new chapter with a more streamlined name as the International FPIES Association (I-FPIES).

 Today, I-FPIES partners with leaders in our medical community to develop evidence-based research with a focus on early detection and new treatment options.
 The foundation’s research efforts are coupled with our emphasis on education and advocacy to positively impact the lives of patients and families coping with FPIES.
 Ultimately, I-FPIES represents families and medical professionals united by a common focus: finding a cause and a cure for FPIES.